Baka-Git/heimdall_ids/README.md

 1. Part of log is time, when attack was detected
 2. Part is a description what attack did happen
 3. Part is value of parameter which was the reason why IDS marked the traffic as an attack
-4. Part is an IP address of the "attack"
+4. Part is a MAC address of the "attack"
-5. Part is a MAC of the "attacker"
+5. Part is a an IP of the "attacker"
 - Attacker is here most used MAC address and IP address which are matched togehter
 - Example of log:
 ```